Mark Prendergast (hurler): Inter-county

+Three years later in 2001 he won his second Munster and All-Ireland hurling medal with the Cork Intermediate Hurling team.
+He played at center back that day as Cork beat Wexford in Fraher Field on a scoreline of Cork 2-17 - 2-08 Wexford on the 28 October 2001.

 Prendergast was an unused substitute for Cork during their short-lived championship campaign.
 After being dropped from the panel the following year, he was recalled to the panel in 2003.
 On 29 June 2003 Prendergast made his senior championship debut when he came on as a substitute in Cork's 3-16 to 3-12 Munster final defeat of Waterford.
 After missing Cork's drawn All-Ireland semi-final with Wexford through injury, Prendergast again played a cameo role in their subsequent victory in the replay.
 He remained on the substitutes' bench in Cork's subsequent 1-14 to 1-11 All-Ireland final defeat by Kilkenny.

-In 2004 Prendergast played in some of Cork's National Hurling League games, however, he was not included on Cork's championship panel.
+In 2004 Prendergast played in all but one of Cork's National Hurling League games, however, he left the panel after the Cork v Kerry Munster Hurling Championship match after being an unused substitute on the day.